cedvdb/x_router/README.md

 }
 ```

 This is powerful because you then don't need to worry about redirection on user authentication anywhere in your app, you just login and logout.

+When the app does not know the authentication status, at the start of the application, it will be in a pending state and display the widget of your choice.

 ```diff